Ion beam sputtering coating

-Research in cooperation with research institutes as well as independent further development are an important basis for permanent optimisation and adjustment of our coating machines.
+Research in cooperation with research institutes as well as independent further development are an important basis for permanent optimisation and improvement of our coating machines.

-The participation of Cutting Edge Coatings GmbH to following procects shows exemplarily the research area of our company.
+The participation of Cutting Edge Coatings GmbH (CEC) in the following projects shows the research area of our company.

-An extraction grid design for RF-driven ion sources with collinear grid hole arrangement was elaborated for mitigate contamination in the thin film deposition process.
-An assistance ion source with optimized extraction was delivered to project partner LZH.
-A simulation software based on physical model algorithms was developed to investigate in contamination effects of different grid hole geometries.
+An extraction grid design for RF-driven ion sources with collinear grid hole arrangement was elaborated to mitigate contamination in the thin-film deposition process.
+An assistance ion source with optimized extraction was delivered to our project partner - Laser Zentrum Hannover (LZH).
+A simulation software based on physical model algorithms was developed to investigate contamination effects of different grid hole geometries.

-The development of a collinear grid hole arrangement has been come out as a complete success regarding the initial expectations.
-By implementing the new developed ion extraction grid system, it was possible to suppress contamination in deposition process below the relevant limit of detection.
+The development of a collinear grid hole arrangement turned out to be a complete success regarding the initial expectations.
+By implementing the new developed ion extraction grid system, it was possible to suppress contamination in the deposition process below the relevant limit of detection.
 A demonstration grid system has been integrated into the deliverable to LZH and evaluated concerning the overall performance and its contamination tendency.
-The project partners confirmed the successful implementation of the optimized system in their production environment.
+The project partners confirmed the successful implementation of the optimised system in their production environment.
 Furthermore, the computer simulation of different hole geometries was successful although the time expenditure was underestimated so that only selected geometries were investigated in simulation.